 In March, when the salt is ready for harvest, the remaining brine containing other unwanted minerals (called ‘bitterns’ or ‘mother liquor’) is pumped from the crystallisation ponds into the sea.
 Unseasonable rain during harvesting, as occurred in 1986, can mean that no salt is harvested.
 Usually only 50 millimetres of rain falls during the autumn harvest period, and as rain water is less dense than brine, it forms a surface layer which can be decanted.

 After the crystallisation ponds are drained, mechanical harvesters work around the clock for about five weeks scooping up the crystallised salt crust or ‘cake’, which varies in thickness from 25 to 100 millimetres.
 The salt is loaded onto trucks and taken to the washery.
 There, it is washed with saturated brine to remove mud and other impurities.
 The salt is then stacked in huge piles.
 After it has been crushed and sieved to produce similar-sized grains, it is sent to industrial users.

 Range of salts

 A large range of salts with slightly different chemical compositions, grain sizes and shapes are produced.
 All table salt produced in New Zealand is solar salt, and both iodised and non-iodised table salt is available.
 Iodised salt contains added iodine (to prevent goitre) and silicon dioxide (to make the salt run).
-Specialty salts, including flaky salt, are also produced at Lake Grassmere.
+Speciality salts, including flaky salt, are also produced at Lake Grassmere.
 They are as good as any in the world, despite the New Zealand fashion for sprinkling imported salt on fine cuisine.
 Animal health products such as salt licks for farm animals are produced at Lake Grassmere and Mt Maunganui.